mfroute/halouma.github.io/index.md

 .
 After counting these parameters we will **compare the results between <span style="color:Maroon">red</span> and <span style="color:Navy">blue</span> states** !

-> **Quick note for better understanding:**  As stated in [the paper][^2], the hit rate is "_the proportion of searches that successfully turn up contraband_".
+> **Quick note for better understanding:**  As stated in [the paper], the hit rate is "_the proportion of searches that successfully turn up contraband_".
 The inferred threshold is calculated thanks to the threshold test and is also found in the dataset of the paper.
 It is known to "_incorporates both the rate at which searches occur, as well as the success rate of those searches_" and reflects the level of the "_evidentiary bar applied when making search decisions_".
 Therefore, a lower inferred threshold shows an inclination of searching a driver without evidence against him or her, as well as a lower hit rate.

 # Comparing red and blue states
 ## Which states and why ?